watson/npm-dependency-db/README.md

 - `npmDb` - Set to a levelDB instance to use separate levelDB to store the raw npm feed.
 This will allow you to delete the indexed levelDB database without having to re-download the entire npm feed
-- `indexOnly` - Only built database index (do not download new blocks).
+- `indexOnly` - Only build database index (do not download new blocks).
   Defaults to `false`

 ### `Event: init`